James Stewart

 James Maitland Stewart (May 20, 1908 – July 2, 1997) was an American actor and military aviator.
-Known for his distinctive drawl and everyman screen persona, Stewart's film career spanned 80 films from 1935 to 1991.
-With the strong morality he portrayed both on and off the screen, he epitomized the "American ideal" in the mid-twentieth century.
+Known for his distinctive drawl and everyman screen persona, Stewart appeared in 80 films from 1935 to 1991.
+His films are considered among the greatest of all time.
 In 1999, the American Film Institute (AFI) ranked him third on its list of the greatest American male actors; he received numerous honors including the AFI Life Achievement Award in 1980, the Kennedy Center Honor in 1983, as well as the Academy Honorary Award and Presidential Medal of Freedom, both in 1985.

 Born and raised in Indiana, Pennsylvania, Stewart started acting while at Princeton University.
-After graduating, he began a career as a stage actor making his Broadway debut in the play Carry Nation (1932).
+After graduating, he began a career as a stage actor, making his Broadway debut in 1932 in the play Carry Nation.
 He landed his first supporting role in The Murder Man (1935) and had his breakthrough in Frank Capra's ensemble comedy You Can't Take It with You (1938).
-Stewart went on to receive the Academy Award for Best Actor for his performance in the George Cukor romantic comedy The Philadelphia Story (1940).
-His other Oscar-nominated roles were in Mr. Smith Goes to Washington (1939), It's a Wonderful Life (1946), Harvey (1950) and Anatomy of a Murder (1959).
+He later starred in Capra's political comedy Mr. Smith Goes to Washington (1939), and Ernst Lubitsch's romantic comedy The Shop Around the Corner (1940), Stewart went on to receive the Academy Award for Best Actor for his performance in the George Cukor romantic comedy The Philadelphia Story (1940).
+After returning home from World War II, he went on to star in Capra's It's a Wonderful Life (1946), which was a critical and commercial disappointment upon its release, but has since become a beloved classic after its copyright expired in the early 1970s.

-Stewart played darker, more morally ambiguous characters in movies directed by Anthony Mann, including Winchester '73 (1950), The Glenn Miller Story (1954), and The Naked Spur (1953), and by Alfred Hitchcock in Rope (1948), Rear Window (1954), The Man Who Knew Too Much (1956), and Vertigo (1958).
-Stewart also starred in The Shop Around the Corner (1940), The Greatest Show on Earth (1952), The Spirit of St. Louis (1957), and The Flight of the Phoenix (1965) as well as the Western films How the West Was Won (1962), The Man Who Shot Liberty Valance (1962), and Cheyenne Autumn (1964).
+Stewart went on to star in four films directed by Alfred Hitchcock, Rope (1948), Rear Window (1954), The Man Who Knew Too Much (1956), and Vertigo (1958), as well as Anatomy of a Murder (1959), and The Man Who Shot Liberty Valance (1962).

-With his private pilot's skills, he enlisted in the US Army Air Forces during World War II seeking combat duty and rose to be deputy commanding officer of the 2nd Bombardment Wing and commanding the 703d Bombardment Squadron from 1941 to 1947.
+With his private pilot's skills, he enlisted in the US Army Air Forces during the war, seeking combat duty and rose to be deputy commanding officer of the 2nd Bombardment Wing and commanding the 703d Bombardment Squadron from 1941 to 1947.
 He later transferred to the Air Force Reserve, and held various command positions until his retirement in 1968 as a brigadier general.
-Stewart remained unmarried until his 40s and was dubbed "The Great American Bachelor" by the press.
-In 1949, he married former model Gloria Hatrick McLean; they had twin daughters, and he adopted her two sons from her previous marriage; the marriage lasted until Gloria's death in 1994.
-Stewart died of a pulmonary embolism three years later.